jc-audet/WOODS/README.md

 Authors: [Jean-Christophe Gagnon-Audet](https://github.com/jc-audet), [Kartik Ahuja](https://ahujak.github.io/), [Mohammad-Javad Darvishi-Bayazi](https://github.com/MohammadJavadD), [Guillaume Dumas](https://www.extrospection.eu/), [Irina Rish](https://sites.google.com/site/irinarish/)

 ## Abstract
-Machine learning models often fail to generalize well under distributional shifts.
-Understanding and overcoming these failures have led to a research field of Out-of-Distribution (OOD) generalization.
-Despite being extensively studied for static computer vision tasks, OOD generalization has been underexplored for time series tasks.
-To shine light on this gap, we present WOODS: eight challenging open-source time series benchmarks covering a diverse range of data modalities, such as videos, brain recordings, and sensor signals.
+Deep learning models often fail to generalize well under distribution shifts.
+Understanding and overcoming these failures have led to a new research field on Out-of-Distribution (OOD) generalization.
+Despite being extensively studied for static computer vision tasks, OOD generalization has been severely underexplored for time series tasks.
+To shine a light on this gap, we present WOODS: ten challenging time series benchmarks covering a diverse range of data modalities, such as videos, brain recordings, and smart device sensory signals.
 We revise the existing OOD generalization algorithms for time series tasks and evaluate them using our systematic framework.
 Our experiments show a large room for improvement for empirical risk minimization and OOD generalization algorithms on our datasets, thus underscoring the new challenges posed by time series tasks.

 ---